GanderlaChaithanya/Nasscom_soc-design/docs/sky130_day1.md

 ### **13.DESIGN RULE CHECK(.drc):**
 Contains results from the Design Rule Check, which ensures that the layout adheres to the design rules specified by the foundry
+# *WORKING WITH OPENSOURCE EDA TOOLS:*
+Openlane consists of various tools.Let’s know about openlane_directory

+➢ Open the Terminal.

+➢ Go to openlane directory using cd Desktop/work/tools/openlane_working_dir.

+**images**

+**openlane_working_dir** consists of three subdirectories:

+1.pdks 2.openlane_old 3.openlane

+➢ Go to **pdks** directory.

+Pdks directory consits of all the inofrmation related sky130nm technology.
+We can see three sub directories: 1) sky130A 2)open_pdks 3)skywater_pdk

+**images**

+we work with skywater-pdk.
+This pdk contains all related lef files, .lib files, timing etc.

+Now lets go to the sky130A directory

+**images**
+**images**

+let us see libs.tech

+**libs.tech:**
+This directory consists of list of tools used in the openlane.
+**images**

+**libs.ref:**
+it contains all the process specific files with cell , timing etc.
+**images**

+ow lets go to the **sky_130_fd_sc_hd** directory. (fd-abbrivieated for foundry, scstandard cell, hd-high density)

+➢ open **sky130_fd_sc_hd** directory and then techlef.
+**images**
+**images**

+techlef files are saved with .tlef extension.
+Now go back to the **openlane_working_directory**.
+And then open **openlane.**

+**images**
+This directory consists of various files related to the openlane flow like configurations, README.md and design examples and many more.

+ Now, go to the designs directory.
+ Here, we will see different design examples, which are already present in openlane and also some new designs are going to be added later.

+ In these examples, we are going to work with the design picorv32a.
+ Navigate to the picorv32a directory.

+ **images**

+ **images**

+Here we can see different files inlcuding config.tcl and src.

+ **config.tcl** : Then config.tcl file containsTcl (Tool Command Language) 
+commands that define various settings and parameters crucial for executing the Openlane flow tailored to a specific design project.
+Within this file, essential design parameters such as the project name, file paths, clock frequency targets, and environmental conditions are typically specified.
+Additionally, it houses technology-specific details such as the chosen technology node, library paths, and cell specifications necessary for the design process.

+ Now, go to the src directory as shown below:
+ **images**
+ Here, we can see the important files related to the design.
+ - picorv32a.v : It consists the rtl hardware description of the design.
+- picorv32a.sdc: It contains the variois design constraints like timing constraints, input, output constraints etc.
+ Now, run the below command, to read the README.md file **images**
+  **images**
+  This file contains Various parameters about OPENLANE design flow, openlane directory structure and various commands used in the openlane flow both in Interactive and Autonomous flow.

+ Now, go back to the openlane directory, now go to the configuration directory **images** here we have all the tcl files, which are essential in executing openlane flow.
+Now lets us know how to open openlane prompt.

+➔ Open the directory openlane

+➔ type docker to launch openlane as below
+ **images**
+ after that, type ./flow.tcl -interactive so that it starts in interactive mode, we can see the results and reports in each step.

+➔ We require a package of 0.9

+➔ for that type package require openlane 0.9

+➔ and then type prep -design picorv32a
+**images**
+In this case the lef and tlef are merged and formed as a single file that is merged .lef

+This merged.lef file contains the information related to cells and layers.
+ With this, the design setup is completed.

+ As, we started the design flow of picorv32a, in the picorv32a directory, a folder with the name runs is created as shown below indicating the ASIC design flow is started

+Now to check, go to designs directory and then go to picorv32a directory.
+In that go runs directory.
+You can see the design you have created.

+**images**
+Now open the directory you see.
+You can see different directories like tmp, reports and results are created.

+In reports directly, we can review reports of every process in openlane flow as shown below.

+ Similarly, in the results directly, we can review the resultant file of every process in the interactive mode of openlane

+Here you can see another config.tcl file.
+This file contains the information about which design parameters are taken.
+And in this file, we can know, whether the proper execution of every process in Openlane flow, is happenning or not

+**images**
+Now go to the tmp directory.

+Here, we can see the merged.lef file, which contains the design parameters like default units for resistance, capacitance etc.

+**images**
+Now you can go to the reports directory.
+You can see all the reports for synthesis, floorplan,placement etc.

+now lets us see config.tcl present in the directory that you have created

+**images**
+**images**

+also let us see sky130A_sky130_fd_fc_hd_config.tcl

+**images**

+There is an order of precendence in openlane to take the values regarding the design requirements.

+ The precedence is as follows:
+- Default values
+-  Values from config.tcl file
+- Values from sky130A_sky130_fd_sc_hd_config.tcl file
+**sky130A_sky130_fd_sc_hd_config.tcl** file has the highest precendece and default values are of lowest precendence.

+ Now, let’s go to the openlane prompt, and run synthesis using run_synthesis and we get this

+**images**

+Now, lets have the reports and results.

+In results, go to the synthesis directory.we can see **picorv32a.synthesis.v.**

+**images**

+**images**

+Here, you can see, various reports are generated.
+Out of these, **1-yosys_4.stat.rpt** is the original report of the synthesis process **images**
+**images**
+Now we can know the flipflop ratio: (number of d flip flopcells)/(number of cells) flip flop ratio=1613/14876=0.108